Skip to main content

 let op: Operator = Operator::new(Memory::default())?.finish();

-// OpenDAL will retry failed operations now.
+// OpenDAL will replace the default HTTP client now.

-let op = op.layer(RetryLayer::default());
+let op = op.layer(HttpClientLayer::new(client));

 Ok(())